rictjo/biocarta/README.md

 ```
 pip install biocartograph
 ```
+You can also build a [nix environment](https://github.com/rictjo/versioned-nix-environments/blob/main/env/versioned_R_and_Python.nix) for code exectution if you have installed the [nix package](https://nixos.org/download.html) manager.

 # Example code
 We generally work with short, or compact, format data frames.
 One describing the analytes (often abbreviated "adf") :